 What is an agent/editor consultation?
 Can anyone have one?

-WIFYR offers agent or editor manuscript consultations to attendees of the 5-day workshops EXCEPT for the Teen workshop.
+WIFYR offers agent or editor manuscript consultations to attendees of the 5-day morning workshops.
 You’ll submit 750 words of your manuscript in advance.
 The agent or editor assigned to you will read it and give you feedback in a brief meeting that takes place during the conference.
 This is an excellent opportunity to get professional feedback on your work.